TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-06-10-2-tricks-to-get-your-symfony-configs-lines-to-minimum.md

 ## PHP 8.0 Attributes to the Rescue

-Following feature, is a recent addition at [Symfony 6.1](https://symfony.com/blog/new-in-symfony-6-1-service-autowiring-attributes).
+The `#[Autowire]` feature was added in [Symfony 6.1](https://symfony.com/blog/new-in-symfony-6-1-service-autowiring-attributes).
 At first, I was hesitant to move the logic to the service itself.
 The configuration should be in the config file, right?

 After few experiments, I changed my mind.
 Services now clearly define their dependencies; we don't have to jump back and forth to the config file to learn about them.